 An eerie cave formation in a karst landscape, Yungib ni Ruben was discovered by one of Masungi’s workers, hence, the name.
-The cave lets visitors get up close with its fantastic characteristics or simply take shelter from the sun.
+The cave lets visitors get close to its excellent characteristics or simply take shelter from the sun.

 The natural sculpture and formation of Tatay stand the tallest among the other peaks.
-A heap of big rocks shapes this peak, which boasts a spectacular view of the landscape.
+A heap of big rocks shapes this peak, which boasts a spectacular landscape view.

-Nanay may be a bit short compared to the tallest peak, but it sure offers an impressive scene complete with big boulders of rocks piled on one side of the peak.
+Nanay may be a bit short compared to the tallest peak, but it sure offers an impressive scene complete with giant boulders of rocks piled on one side of the peak.

-There are several bridges within the georeserve, but this one suspended at the end part of the trail is the longest one.
+There are several bridges within the georeserve, but this one suspended at the trail’s end is the longest.
 The hanging bridge is made of steel cables structured together to form a stable pathway up in the air.

-An area for meditation and relaxation prior to the final ascent back to the visitor sheds, Liwasan also serves as a birdbath for birds to cool down.
+An area for meditation and relaxation before the final ascent back to the visitor sheds, Liwasan also serves as a birdbath for birds to cool down.

 Must-Know Before Visiting Masungi

-- Before actually going to Masungi, it is important to make a private booking first.
-All guests are required to reserve a slot at least four (4) days prior to their visit.
+- Before going to Masungi, it is important to make a private booking first.
+All guests must reserve a slot at least four (4) days before their visit.

 - WALK-INS ARE NOT ALLOWED.